 Use these fifteen simple machine STEM tasks that can be prepped in minutes.
 Your students will develop problem-solving skills while demonstrating their knowledge of pulleys, levers, wedges, screws, gears, rollers, inclined planes, wheels, and axles.

-- fifteen tasks that use simple machines and concepts from this unit.
+- sixteen tasks that use simple machines and concepts from a simple machines unit.

 - suggestions for setting up your classroom for efficiency.

 - suggestions to modify for different learner needs.

 - suggestions to assess learning including rubrics, checklist, and self-assessment pages.

 - student task pages in paper and digital versions.

 - student planning plages for working in a group or individually in paper and digital versions.